RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 Course Catalog Description
 :  Evaluation of benefits and costs of public projects and programs.
 Issues connected with definition and measurement of benefits and costs.
 Rate of return and discount.
 Market imperfections, risk, uncertainty.
 Case studies.

-### ECON 4311 -- Economy of Latin America

-Course Catalog Description
-: Economic evolution in Latin America since 1950.
-Trade liberalization, poverty, inflation, development strategies in selected Latin American countries.
-Theory/applications of important issues.

-### ECON 4317 -- The Chinese Economy

-Course Catalog Description
-: Overview of the Chinese Economy; transition from command economy to a market-based one and effects on economic indicators; current economic issues and concerns of the Chinese economy; role of China in today's world economy.

 ### ECON 4118 -- Advanced Mathematical Econ